linode/docs/docs/guides/networking/types-of-networks/index.md

 - High-speed access to shared storage pools
 - Organizations in need of highly scalable data storage

-**Not suitable for**: General-purpose network connectivity
+**Not suitable for**:

+- General-purpose network connectivity

-### Passive optical LAN (POLAN)
+## Passive Optical Network (PON)

 Although most LANs use copper cabling, fiber-optic cabling not only has far higher bandwidth capacity but also can carry different users' traffic over much longer distances.
-Fiber's unique characteristics enable POLANs, which use optical splitters to divide and combine user traffic.
-Telecom providers and ISPs typically provision POLANs.
+Fiber's unique characteristics enable PONs, which use optical splitters to divide and combine user traffic.
+Telecom providers and ISPs typically provision PONs.

-In a POLAN design, an optical line terminal (OLT) serves as a central concentrator, connecting the network to the rest of the world.
+In a PON design, an optical line terminal (OLT) serves as a central concentrator, connecting the network to the rest of the world.
 Optical splitters connected to an OLT then divide and combine user traffic respectively headed downstream and upstream.
 At the network edge, an optical network termination (ONT) device terminates the upstream fiber connection and bridges traffic to and from local devices, such as computers and phones, connected via copper patch cables.

-The "passive" part of POLAN indicates that optical components don’t require power to drive signals, reducing power and heat.
-Another potential energy saving: The single-mode fiber cabling in POLANs can carry signals much further than copper cabling, eliminating the need for powered repeaters.
-(Depending on the transceivers used, a single run of single-mode fiber can carry traffic up to 40 kilometers.
-In contrast, the distance limit for the most common copper cabling is 100 meters.)
+The "passive" part of PON indicates that optical components don’t require power to drive signals, reducing power and heat.
+Another potential energy saving: The single-mode fiber cabling in PONs can carry signals much further than copper cabling, eliminating the need for powered repeaters.
+Depending on the transceivers used, a single run of single-mode fiber can carry traffic up to 40 kilometers.
+In contrast, the distance limit for the most common copper cabling is 100 meters.

 Single-mode fiber tends to be more expensive than copper, mainly due to transceiver and fiber termination costs.
-While POLANs can be an excellent option in new deployments, you need to factor in the cost of ripping out copper cabling when evaluating them as a replacement technology.
+While PONs can be an excellent option in new deployments, you need to factor in the cost of ripping out copper cabling when evaluating them as a replacement technology.

 **Suitable for**:

 - Connectivity over relatively long distances
 - Networks with limited power and heat budgets

-**Not suitable for**: Networks with significant investment in existing cabling
+**Not suitable for**:

+- Networks with significant investment in existing cabling

-### Metropolitan-Area Network (MAN)
+## Metropolitan-Area Network (MAN)

 MANs connect networks and computers within a wider range than any LAN could.
 A single MAN could encompass one city, multiple cities and towns, or a large area within a city with multiple large buildings.